Psychological Testing and Assessment

 In a mental health treatment context

-The patient has made minimal or no response to treatment intervention for undetermined reasons.
-Please evaluated and make relevant alterations to increase the likelihood of successful intervention.
+For undetermined reasons, the patient has responded minimally or not at all to treatment intervention.
+Please evaluate and make relevant alterations to increase the likelihood of successful intervention.

-What problems are likely to occur during the course of therapy?
+What problems are likely to occur during therapy?

-What is the patient's capacity of insight, coping style, level of resistance, degree of functional impairment, and problem complexity?
+What is the patient's capacity for insight, coping style, resistance level, degree of functional impairment, and problem complexity?

 In a medical context